Introduction

 God revealed Himself to ancient Israel using the Urim and Thummim.
 It is not clear exactly what these were; but in some way, God used these to communicate his will to His people.
 We may assume that whenever Scripture speaks of Israel asking for the Lord’s will in any matter, these Urim and Thummim were in use.

-- For instance, we read that Israel did not ask Yahweh’s advice before making their agreement with the Gibeonites (Josh.
-9:14).
+- For instance, we read that Israel did not ask Yahweh’s advice before making their agreement with the Gibeonites (Joshua 9:14).

 Has God ever revealed Himself to people via dreams?